The Idaho Department of Health and Welfare is pleased to offer competitive benefits.

 Employees earn paid sick leave at 0.04615 per hour worked or paid (with the exception of paid compensatory leave), or 3.7 hours per pay period for full-time employment.
 Sick leave accrues without limit and may be used for funeral or illness of eligible family members.
 Upon retirement, state employees can arrange for portions of unpaid sick leave to be used to pay premiums on certain employer-maintained insurance, including Medicare Supplement, Advantage and Part D plans, Dental, Vision, Long Term Care and/or Life Insurance.

-State of Idaho employees enjoy ten paid holidays throughout the year, including: New Year’s Day, Idaho Human Rights Day, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving, and Christmas.
+State of Idaho employees enjoy eleven paid holidays throughout the year, including: New Year’s Day, Idaho Human Rights Day, Presidents’ Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving, and Christmas.

 In addition to sick and vacation leave benefits, other miscellaneous leave benefits may be available to employees.
 Special leave may include: military leave, organ and bone marrow donation leave, court and jury services, and Red Cross Disaster leave.